yukiwukii/yukiwukii.github.io/README.md

 - 📝 Remember, the cron schedule is by default set to every 8 hours.
 You can change it to run every 2 hours or if you want to push out a change immediately, you can also [manually run the github action](https://docs.github.com/en/actions/using-workflows/manually-running-a-workflow) if you are deploying on github.
 The workflow name is “Deploy Github Pages”.
 - ℹ️ **Aggressive Caching**
 Remember that the setup uses aggressive caching for github actions.
 These caches are public.
 If you want to remove caches, you can go to [github action workflow](https://docs.github.com/en/actions/using-workflows/manually-running-a-workflow) and manually delete the caches
+- ℹ️ **Multilingual/Non-English blogs**
+Open graph setup refers to the images displayed when sharing links.
+It includes excerpts and creates two columns if a featured image is available. **You can customize the title and footnote fonts for the og-image, particularly for non-English blogs.** Ensure that each URL has only one font and, if it has a weight, the weight is above 400